-The unique and powerful Goju Ryu Karate of Goju Ryu Karate icon, Grandmaster Morio Higaonna, became globally popular since it’s introduction to South Africa and Europe in 1966, and a world body, International Okinawan Goju Ryu Karate Federation (IOGKF) was established in 1979, SAGA being one of the foundation members.
+The unique and powerful Goju Ryu Karate of Goju Ryu Karate icon, Grandmaster Morio Higaonna, became globally popular since it’s introduction to South Africa and Europe in 1966, and a world body was established in 1979, recently renamed Traditional Okinawan Goju Ryu Federation (TOGKF ), SAGA being one of the original foundation members.

 The South African Okinawan Goju Ryu Association, SAGA ( the oldest Okinawan Goju Ryu organisation in South Africa) was established by Sensei James Rousseau after a visit to Tokyo to Higaonna Sensei’s famous Yoyogi Dojo in 1966.
 Subsequently Sensei James left for England and SAGA was led first lead by joint chief instructors, Senseis Etienne Coetzee and Bakkies Laubscher until 1985, when Sensei Bakkies Laubscher became the Chief Instructor.